top of page

 40” X 48”

-I took a little time to set up the overlapping canvases, which I believed would form a more dimensional visual result.
-After spending hours working it out in my mind, the image appeared visually on the blank canvas.
-The work then proceeded smoothly and efficiently.
+It took a little while to set up the overlapping canvases, which I believed would form a visual result with more dimensions.
+After spending hours of working it out in my mind, the images visually appeared on the blank canvas.
+Thus, the brush work was then proceeded smoothly also efficiently.

 40” X 48”